serenity-dojo/automation-quickstart/README.md

 # Serenity JUnit Starter project

-Get started quickly with Serenity BDD and JUnit 5 with this simple starter project.
+Get started quickly with Serenity BDD and JUnit 5 with this simple saucedemo project.

 ## Get the code